ankitvishwakarma91/WeatherApi/README.md

 # 🌦️ Weather API Microservice

-This is a Spring Boot-based microservice developed by **Ankit Vishwakarma** that fetches real-time weather information for a given city using the [WeatherAPI](https://www.weatherapi.com/).
+This is a solution for the Weather API project on [Roadmap.sh](https://roadmap.sh/projects/weather-api-wrapper-service) This is a Spring Boot-based microservice developed by **Ankit Vishwakarma** that fetches real-time weather information for a given city using the [WeatherAPI](https://www.weatherapi.com/).
 The service includes:

 - 🔁 Integration with Redis for caching responses